Vermonster/schoolbot/README.md

     % bin/serve

 If you don't have `foreman`, see [Foreman's install instructions][foreman].
 It is [purposefully excluded from the project's `Gemfile`][exclude].
 Be sure to use version 0.78.0 or higher.

+To access the app in development, use the `lvh.me` domain.
+This resolves to 127.0.0.1, but allows arbitrary subdomains to be used.
+For instance, with the development seed data, try <http://boston.lvh.me:5000>.

 [foreman]: https://github.com/ddollar/foreman
 [exclude]: https://github.com/ddollar/foreman/pull/437#issuecomment-41110407

-For development you can visit http://boston.lvh.me:5000

 ## Running Tests